A categorical perspective on non-abelian localization: Introduction

 For any $[E] \in K_0(\Cycles(\mcX/\mcB)^{<\infty})$ we have $[E] = \sum_\alpha (\tot_\alpha)_\ast \left(\frac{[\tot^\sharp(E)]}{e(\bbN_{\mcZ_\alpha/\mcX})} \right)$. \end{thm}

-The morphism $\rho$ is \emph{quasi-smooth} if the relative cotangent complex is perfect of Tor-amplitude in $[-1,1]$.
+We say $\pi_\mcX$ is \emph{quasi-smooth} if the relative cotangent complex $\bbL_{\mcX/\mcR}$ is perfect of Tor-amplitude in $[-1,1]$.
 Because many stacks of interest, such as stacks of sheaves on smooth projective varieties of dimension $>2$, have cotangent complexes that are perfect of larger Tor amplitude, we were careful to pinpoint exactly where the quasi-smoothness is useful in the localization formula.
 As the theorem above shows, non-abelian localization holds as long as one can identify some class $\mathbf{O} \in \Cycles(\mcX/\mcB)^{<\infty}$ playing the role of the fundamental class, and one can compute $\tot^\sharp(\mathbf{O})$.
-If $\rho$ is quasi-smooth then $\tot_\alpha^\sharp(\mcO_\mcX) \cong \mcO_{\mcZ_\alpha}$, and one can often take the structure sheaf $\mcO_\mcX$ as a fundamental class, giving the simpler expression in \Cref{T:quasi-smooth_localization}.
+If $\pi_\mcX$ is quasi-smooth then $\tot_\alpha^\sharp(\mcO_\mcX) \cong \mcO_{\mcZ_\alpha}$, and one can often take the structure sheaf $\mcO_\mcX$ as a fundamental class, giving the simpler expression in \Cref{T:quasi-smooth_localization}.
 In \Cref{S:wall_crossing}, we use this to give a universal wall-crossing formula for quasi-smooth stacks admitting a proper good moduli space.
 Although this is familiar to experts in wall-crossing for moduli of objects in abelian categories, we believe it is helpful to see a precise general formulation.

-In \Cref{S:infinite_stratifications} we generalize the definition of $\Cycles(\mcX/\mcB)^{<\infty}$ to situations where $\rho$ is only locally of finite presentation, in which case the stratification can be infinite. \Cref{P:nonabelian_localization_infinite_strata} is an analogue of \ref{I:localization_homology} in this setting.
+In \Cref{S:infinite_stratifications} we generalize the definition of $\Cycles(\mcX/\mcB)^{<\infty}$ to situations where $\mcX$ is not quasi-compact, in which case the stratification can be infinite. \Cref{P:nonabelian_localization_infinite_strata} is an analogue of \ref{I:localization_homology} in this setting.
 In \Cref{S:1D_sheaves} we use this to show that on the stack of pure sheaves of dimension $1$ on a smooth projective surface, certain ``admissible'' complexes have finite dimensional cohomology.
 This was known for closely related stacks, such as the stack of Higgs bundles on a smooth and proper curve \cite{halpernleistner2016equivariantverlindeformulamoduli}, and in those cases there are interesting Verlinde-type formulas for the virtual dimension of the space of sections.
 It would be very interesting if a similar formula holds for the stack of pure 1D-sheaves on a surface.